M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Qualitative Analyses of SSG Benchmark Systems

 \section{Qualitative Analyses of SSG Benchmark Systems}

-The comparisons of the benchmark systems in "Slide$\rightarrow$Script" are shown in Figure~\ref{fig:case1} and Figure~\ref{fig:case2}.
-We can find that the scripts generated by "GPT-4+OCR and GPT-4V" are highly qualified and roughly match the references.
-The results of "LLaMA-2+OCR" are acceptable, although slightly weaker than the previous two.
-All three can develop detailed descriptions around topics in slides, such as the "NIH Outreach Toolkit" in Figure~\ref{fig:case1} and "Aging and Migration" in Figure~\ref{fig:case2}.
-InstructBLIP, on the other hand, fails to find the right theme, as shown in Figure~\ref{fig:case1} and Figure~\ref{fig:case2}, suggesting that today's open-source models have difficulty with text in slides.
+The comparisons of the benchmark systems in ``Slide$\rightarrow$Script'' are shown in Figure~\ref{fig:case1} and Figure~\ref{fig:case2}.
+LLaMA-2 and InstructBLIP below refer to models of size 7B.
+We can find that the scripts generated by GPT-4+OCR and GPT-4V are highly qualified and roughly match the references.
+The results of LLaMA-2+OCR are acceptable, although slightly weaker than the previous two.
+All three can develop detailed descriptions around topics in slides, such as the ``NIH Outreach Toolkit'' in Figure~\ref{fig:case1} and ``Aging and Migration'' in Figure~\ref{fig:case2}.
+InstructBLIP, on the other hand, fails to find the right theme, as shown in Figure~\ref{fig:case1} and Figure~\ref{fig:case2}, suggesting that today's open-source LMM models struggle in handling text in slides.

-The comparisons of the benchmark systems in "Script$\rightarrow$Slide" are shown in Figure~\ref{fig:case4} and Figure~\ref{fig:case5}.
+The comparisons of the benchmark systems in ``Script$\rightarrow$Slide'' are shown in Figure~\ref{fig:case4} and Figure~\ref{fig:case5}.
 The slides generated by GPT-4 are closer to references than those generated by LLaMA-2, and the contents are more accurate and condensed.
-For example, GPT-4 presents "Drosophila ToLL" in Figure~\ref{fig:case4} and "Pipeline" in Figure~\ref{fig:case5}, while LLaMA-2 does not.
+For example, GPT-4 presents ``Drosophila ToLL'' in Figure~\ref{fig:case4} and ``Pipeline'' in Figure~\ref{fig:case5}, while LLaMA-2 does not.
 We can conclude that GPT-4 has a better understanding of complex academic knowledge than LLaMA-2.

 Figure~\ref{fig:case3} and Figure~\ref{fig:case6} show the improvement in the quality of the generated scripts and slides brought by external knowledge.
-The addition of external knowledge enables AI models to produce necessary details, such as "WiFi CSI" in Figure~\ref{fig:case3} and "13 long-term users" in Figure~\ref{fig:case6}.
+The addition of external knowledge enables AI models to produce necessary details, such as ``WiFi CSI'' in Figure~\ref{fig:case3} and ``13 long-term users'' in Figure~\ref{fig:case6}.
 It shows that the introduction of external knowledge leads to more comprehensive information captured by AI models.